 In the gardening world, we try to use every bit of the fruits and vegetables we can.
-For this recipe, I am going to show you how to make strawberry syrup using the tops!
+For this recipe, I am going to show you how to make homemade strawberry syrup using the tops since strawberry season is here!
 Most of the time people throw them right into the trash.
 However, there is so much goodness in those strawberry tops.

 This recipe makes a huge bottle full.
 I like to use this syrup on my homemade waffles and my Dutch Baby Pancakes.

-I also make a lot of Non-alcoholic drinks during this summer and this strawberry syrup will definitely come in handy!
+I also make a lot of Non-alcoholic drinks during this summer, and this strawberry syrup will come in handy!

 HOW TO MAKE STRAWBERRY SYRUP